 This is more of a slapstick comedy with the characters scripted for the particular talents of the stars.

-There is this young caddy, seeing how the adults live, searching for sponsorship to go to college and avoid going to work in the lumber yard.
+There is this young caddy, seeing how the adults live, searching for sponsorship to go to college, and avoiding going to work in the lumber yard.
 Then you have the judge and president of the club who wants to turn the club into a property development.

 2. Tin Cup (1996)

-This motivates Roy to qualify for the US Open and he asks Molly”s help to prepare him mentally.
-They strike a deal, She will receive free golf lessons while helping him to rebuild his confidence.
+This motivates Roy to qualify for the US Open, and he asks Molly’s help to prepare him mentally.
+They strike a deal.
+She will receive free golf lessons while helping him to rebuild his confidence.

 3. The Legend of Bagger Vance (2000)

 Rannulph Junuh is a highly talented young golfer who has wasted his opportunities.
 He was drinking too much and ends up working in a golf shop.
-Seemingly out of nowhere this mystical figure, Bagger Vance appears out of the mist.
-Bagger is the all in one, caddy, coach, mentor and psychologist, and gets young Junuh to face his demons and deal with his issues.
+Seemingly, out of nowhere, this mystical figure, Bagger Vance, appears out of the mist.
+Bagger is the all-in-one caddy, coach, mentor, and psychologist and gets young Junuh to face his demons and deal with his issues.

 Junuh is then invited to play in an exhibition match, over two rounds, against the pompous Walter Hagan and the serious Bobby Jones.
-The story ebbs and flows as Junuh struggles with his swing, the crowds following them, the impact of being a nobody in the company of these two greats.
-Hagen’s superior attitude does not help and old demons threaten to make their return.
+The story ebbs and flows as Junuh struggles with his swing, the crowds following them, and the impact of being a nobody in the company of these two greats.
+Hagen’s superior attitude does not help, and old demons threaten to make their return.

-In the end, the underdog and local boy is carried shoulder-high from the course and Bagger disappears into the air from whence he came.
+In the end, the underdog and local boy is carried shoulder-high from the course, and Bagger disappears into the air from whence he came.

 4. Happy Gilmore (1996)

 Happy, a former hockey player, enters a driving competition and wins $40.
 The now-famous “running start golf swing” is invented.
 He wins a few more competitions and decides to try his luck on the pro circuit.
 Happy strikes up a rivalry with Shooter McGavin and is ably assisted by his one-armed caddy Chibbs.

 5. The Greatest Game Ever Played (2005)